 Along with dangers if a crash should occur, your dog runs the risk of putting his head out an open window.
 He could even lower the window on his own or move into a seat near an airbag, which can be very dangerous in an accident.

-More states are regulating the transportation of dogs in cars for the safety of both the dogs and the humans.
+It’s the law or a potential law in a growing number of states.
+More states are regulating the transportation of dogs in cars for the safety of both dogs and humans.

+A restrained dog will reduce driver distractions.
 If you’ve ever had a dog suddenly hop into the front seat, into your lap, or even down near the gas or brake pedal, you know the risk of distracted driving.
-The Kurgo /AAA survey showed that nearly a third of drivers were distracted by their dog.
+A Kurgo /AAA survey showed that 29% of drivers admitted to being distracted by their dog.1

 On arrival, you can safely put the leash on your dog before unbuckling and removing him from the car.
 Regardless of prior training, an unsecured dog can become excited on arrival and quickly bolt when the door is opened.

 If you should get into an accident and need the help of emergency workers, having a secure dog in the car allows emergency personnel to enter the vehicle quickly without concern of an unsafe situation.

 Traveling with a puppy can be stressful for you and him.
 Try not to start with a long trip.
 Get your pup acquainted with your car and test things out.
 You don’t want to learn that your little guy gets carsick, anxious, or that your plan to secure him isn’t working out when you’re in the car for hours.